chengr4/all-about-JS/Generators/README.md

 # Generators

++ Generators let your function return multiple values. not necessarily immediately — **the caller** decides when to ask for the next one.
 + Generators are functions which can be exited and later re-entered.
 + When put a `*` after a function, it is a generator.